 - Nigeria is one of the largest producers of crude oil

-- Nigeria’s large geographical area has a population range of 200 people per square kilometre if all the land would be in use.
-Compared to 1961 with 51 people per square kilometre.
+- Nigeria’s large geographical area has a population range of 200 people per square kilometers if all the land would be in use.
+Compared to 1961 with 51 people per square kilometer.
 Due to the large geographic area and the population density in the past, there are many tribes in Nigeria however the largest ones are Igbo, Hausa and Yoruba people.
 Even though the official language of Nigeria is English many people aren’t bilingual, meaning they only speak their tribe language or Nigerian Pidgin.
 There are 515 languages known in Nigeria where 505 are used daily.

 - The Nigerian population is increasing drastically with an increase of 59,325,239 from 2000 to 2015.
 Unesco estimated back in 2010 that 8,735,046 children of primary school age, of both genders were out of school.
 There are no statistics since, but this can indicate that with the rapid population growth even more children are missing out on education.

 Geographical and environmental Facts

 The Nigerian people rely heavily on the natural resources that are within their geographic area as many are farmers, fishermen or salesmen, buying resources and selling it in the cities.